-The last 18 months has shown us that the future cannot be predicted, but nonetheless I believe that our continued investment into the Assurance line of service will result in meaningful progress of the quality and consistency of our audits.
+I believe that our continued investment into the Assurance line of service will result in meaningful progress of the quality and consistency of our audits.
 Maintaining our commitment and investment in our people, our technology, and our substantive growth is key for continuing in the provision of a quality audit and services to our clients.

-Our people have tackled some enormous challenges, both personally and professionally, and I'm very proud of the way we have worked together remotely and physically in these very unusual circumstances.
+Our people have tackled some enormous challenges, both personally and professionally, and I am proud of the way we have worked together as a team maintaining the values of PwC.
 I would like to thank all our Partners, managers and staff for the agility and commitment they have shown in continuing to deliver high quality audits throughout the year.

-Claudio Yarza

-Assurance Leader
+Claudio Yarza Assurance Leader